-Let’s start by explaining what a proper sitting position is and why this is important.
+Let’s start by explaining what a proper sitting position is, and why this is important.

-A proper sitting position means that your baby is:
+A proper sitting position means that…

 Alright, now let’s break down the reasons for all this.

 NEVER FEED YOUR BABY IN A RECLINING POSITION (even if your highchair has this ability).
-If they are in a reclining position, they are at an increased risk of having a piece of food get stuck in their airway and cause choking.
+If they’re in a reclining seat, they’re at an increased risk of having a piece of food get stuck in their airway and cause choking.
 It’s also not very comfortable.
-Imagine if baby had to do an ab crunch every time they wanted to lean forward and grab a piece of food!
+Imagine if you had to do an ab crunch every time you wanted to lean forward and grab a piece of food!

 Especially if they do get tired after a few minutes of completely independent sitting.
-Helping them sit with assists like this to help them last through the entire meal is totally fine as long as they still have free range of motion.
+Helping them sit with assists like this to help them last through the entire meal is totally fine, as long as they still have free range of motion.

-3. Finally, ensure that your baby’s high chair tray is positioned about halfway between their belly button and the breast
+3. Ensure that your baby’s high chair tray is positioned about halfway between their belly button and the breast